What if you could discover something new every day that could drive business growth and help your business reach it’s full potential?

 - Smart terminals can integrate with a loyalty program.
 Business owners can incent and reward their customers for their repeat business.

 - Smart terminals can help business owners understand how the weather can impact their business.
-Proactive business owners can then run specials to increase traffic on days when the weather would typically hurt them.
+Proactive business owners can then run specials to increase traffic on days when weather would typically hurt them.

 For instance, if a local restaurant owner finds that their sales decrease by 20% on rainy days, they can run “rainy day specials” and then review their sales to see if that boosted their revenue.

 The credit union space needs to keep up with the latest technological advances.
 This information is readily available and often times not discussed with small business owners.
-Offering services that can increase sustainability to the small business population can differentiate a credit union from a regional or large financial institution that is more focused on their mid-market and large corporate clients.
+Offering services that can increase sustainability to the small business population can differentiate a local credit union from a regional or large financial institution that is more focused on their mid-market and large corporate clients.